asmmartins/hexagonalapi/README.md

-# chainofresponsibility
+# Hexagonal architecture
-This project is an implementation of chain of responsibility design pattern.
+This project is an implementation of Hexagonal architecture.